rlpacheco/abseff/README.md

 *Explanation*:

-This example is calculating absolute effects on base 1000 for a odds ratio of 1.57 (95% CI of 1.31 to 1.87) considering a control risk of 14/100.
+This example is calculating the absolute effects on base 1000 for a odds ratio of 1.57 (95% CI of 1.31 to 1.87) considering a control risk of 14/100.

 *Example (4)*: